codeforkjeff/orgtree/README.md

         'orgtree',
     )

+Finally, run syncdb to create tables for the app's models.

+    ./manage.py syncdb

 Now you are ready to use the models in your own app.
 It's useful to look at the test suite and experiment with that code as well:

     ./manage.py test orgtree